Parkinson’s Disease: Applying the Evidence

-This is an 8-hour course designed to provide evidence-based examination and intervention strategies to rehabilitation professionals for patient populations with dynamic and constantly fluctuating abilities: those with Parkinson’s disease as well as those with atypical presentations termed parkinsonisms.
+This is a 12-hour course designed to provide evidence-based examination and intervention strategies to rehabilitation professionals for patient populations with dynamic and constantly fluctuating abilities: those with Parkinson’s disease as well as those with atypical presentations termed parkinsonisms.
 Initially, a foundation is built around the pathoanatomy and pathophysiology of Parkinson’s disease including the role of medications, clinical diagnosis and prognosis.The pathophysiology and pathoanatomy of related movement disorders will also be presented for the purpose of differential diagnosis in a clinical setting.The remainder of the course will be presented in a case-based format with group discussions and psychomotor labs devoted to evidence-based examination and intervention.
 By the conclusion of the course, participants will be able to use knowledge gained about the irregular and often unpredictable course of a progressive neurological disease to optimize function and mobility.

 At the end of this course, participants will be able to: